phatmike/Waiter/Android/ReadMe.md.txt

-This is the folder for the android Waiter app.
+Ths s the folder for the androd Waiter app.